 My local plant nursery had more than 100 herbs to choose from.
 It was hard to decide!
-Finally, I settled on the herbs that I use the most often: parsley, basil, lemongrass, thyme, rosemary, mint, and chives.
+Finally, I settled on the herbs that I use the most often: basil, chives, oregano, parsley, rosemary, and thyme.

 Preparing the Soil for an Herb Garden